- Short-Term Earning Potential

 Not as far as I can tell.

-I’ve not received any spam emails since joining their list.
+Nor have I received any spam emails since joining their list.

-In fact, I’ve only received a handful of research opportunities since joining.
+I’ve only received a handful of research opportunities since joining.

 And I’ve certainly not been asked to join any MLM programmes or buy anything.